Project-Babble/ProjectBabble/README.md

 *You should also be able to run the Windows executable through Wine!*

 #### Notes:

+*For **KDE Plasma** users only: If your GUI window shows just the top row of buttons, set a resolution for the Babble App manually in KDE's Window Settings.
+800x600y is a good starting point with plenty of empty space.*

 If you receive a `["Error listing UVC devices on Linux ...
 No such file or directory"]` when choosing/changing your camera, you'll need to install video4linux (`v4l-utils`) for your distro.

 For Ubuntu or other distros with apt: